mdhazratali36/Master-Thesis-TH-Cologne/README.md

 # Master-Thesis-TH-Cologne:

-# Comprehensive Study of a Security Testing Framework for Cloud-Native Real-Time Applications Using Local GitLab CI/CD on Bare-Metal Kubernetes.
+# Implementation and Comparative Evaluation of a Security Testing Framework for Cloud-Native Industrial Microservices in Bare-Metal Kubernetes Environments.

 ## Overview